-Pablo Suarez, Associate Director for Research and Innovation
+Pablo Suarez, Research and Innovation

 Pablo got involved with the Climate Centre as a technical adviser in 2005.
 He now directs our initiatives linking applied knowledge with humanitarian work, as well as new approaches to climate risk management.

-Pablo holds a first degree in water engineering, a master’s in community planning and development, and a PhD in geography.
+Pablo holds a first degree in water engineering, a master’s degree in community planning and development, and a PhD in geography.

-He has advised humanitarian and development organizations in more than 50 countries, and also researches and teaches at University of Lugano, University College London, and Boston University.
+He has advised humanitarian and development organizations in more than 50 countries, and also researches and teaches at the University of Lugano, University College London, and Boston University.

-Erin Coughlan, Senior Climate Specialist
+Erin Coughlan, Climate Science

 Knud Falk, Technical Adviser

-Since March 2010, Knud has worked with the Climate Centre in supporting the Red Cross Red Crescent Movement on climate-related programme development and resource mobilization.
+Since 2010 Knud has worked with the Climate Centre in supporting the Red Cross Red Crescent Movement on climate-related programme development and resource mobilization.

 He is also involved in Partners for Resilience projects in India, co-developed the Climate Training Kit, and assists in the development of training courses for National Societies.

 Knud is an expert in the fields of disaster risk reduction, climate change adaptation and ecological monitoring.
-He has a PhD in Arctic ecology from the University of Copenhagen and experience as a teacher and scientist at several other universities.

 He has also worked for the Danish National Science Foundation, the Danish Polar Center and the Danish Red Cross.